 Q: What are you working on at the moment?

-A: I have just finished mixing a cover album for a London based blues band and now I'm mixing and mastering some songs for Singer-songwriters.
+A: I have just finished mixing an album for a London based blues band and now I'm mixing and mastering some songs for Singer-songwriters.